 Stir in the yeast and warm water.
 Then mix in the bread flour, sugar, and salt.

 Cover the bowl with a clean kitchen towel and let it sit for 24 hours at room temperature.

-Pour the starter into a large jar or 2 smaller jars, cover, and store in the refrigerator until ready to use in your favorite sourdough bread recipe.
+Pour the starter into a large jar or 2 smaller jars, cover, and store in the refrigerator.
+It is now ready to use in your favorite sourdough bread recipe.
 Enjoy.